timw-csi/JavaScript_Basic_Problems/README.md

-# intro-to-JS-book
+# JavaScript Basic Problems
-exercises from each chapter
+exercises from each chapter in intro-to-JS-book